unchained-capital/hermit/README.md

 Two `shard` mode commands will let you import a key:

 * `build-family-from-phrase` -- enter a BIP39 phrase.
-This is useful if you are importing a key from a hardware wallet such as Trezor or Ledger or from another software wallet such as Electrum.
+This is useful if you are importing a key from a hardware wallet such as Trezor, Ledger, Coldcard or from another software wallet such as Electrum.
 * `build-family-from-random` -- enter random characters.
 This is useful if you want to generate your own entropy (from, say, rolling dice)

 Whichever you choose, you will be prompted to enter a shard configuration.

 Creating a secure shard set from a key requires additional randomness beyond the seed of the key.
 So even if you choose to